-Borrowers approved in accordance with National MI's Non-AUS Affordable Lending guidelines must meet borrower contribution requirements.
-Occupant borrowers must contribute a minimum 3% from their own funds, except gifts and grants apply toward the 3% if 1-unit Primary, no secondary financing and either: (i) a minimum 3% must be verified in the occupant borrower's asset accounts; or (ii) the occupant borrower has a minimum 720 FICO score (see Section 3.5.3.1).
+Borrowers approved in accordance with National MI's Non AUS Affordable Lending guidelines must meet borrower contribution requirements described in Section 3.5.3.1 and the applicable matrix in Section 3.13.
 Contributions must be verified and be from sources that qualify as borrower contributions in accordance with GSE requirements.